ClickCease

 2. How do I create a goal tracking sheet?

-To create one, outline the goals, format the sheet, and regularly document progress while incorporating client feedback.
+Outline the goals, select a format for the sheet, and regularly document progress while incorporating client feedback.

 3. Why is goal tracking important in therapy?

-Goal tracking is vital for enhancing treatment effectiveness, ensuring compliance, and facilitating reimbursement from payers.
+Goal tracking enhances treatment effectiveness, ensures compliance, and facilitates reimbursement from payers.

 4. What should be included in a goal tracking sheet?